runawayhorse001/PythonTipsDS/docs/_sources/preface.rst.txt

 * **Declaration**

   The work of Wenqiang Feng was supported by the IMA, while working at IMA.
-However, any opinion, finding, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the IMA, UTK, UCI, DST and Google.
+However, any opinion, finding, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the IMA, UTK, DST and Harvard.

 Motivation for this note